 Central promotional image (below):

-For the Consideration phase, we built www.the-invited.co.uk, a new website designed to continue to guide audiences through an immersive journey.
-The website is structured according our four immersive phases - see, reveal, enter, and become.
-As well as featuring a trailer, visitors are invited to learn about the experience by delving into the secrets of Dracula's reincarnation, with hidden text, animations, QR codes and riddles all revealing parts of the Dracula myth.
-Below is the trailer we produced for the experience, as well as some of the content created for www.the-invited.co.uk.
+For the Consideration phase, we built a new website for The Invited designed to continue to guide audiences through an immersive journey.
+The website was structured according our four immersive phases - see, reveal, enter, and become.
+As well as featuring a mock trailer, visitors were invited to learn about the experience by delving into the secrets of Dracula's reincarnation, with hidden text, animations, QR codes and riddles revealing parts of the Dracula myth.
+Below is the trailer we made for the experience, as well as some of the content created for the mock website.

-For the Decision phase, we produced a mixed-media invitation letter, taking the form of an origami bat-like sleeve, inside which is a card featuring a QR code that opens a video, itself written as if by Dracula himself.
+For the Decision phase, we mocked up a mixed-media invitation letter, taking the form of an origami bat-like sleeve, inside which is a card featuring a QR code that opens a video, itself written as if by Dracula himself.